-Will Wearing A Face Mask For COVID-19 Also Protect You From The Flu?
+Will Wearing A Face Mask For Covid-19 Also Protect You From The Flu?

 Mask-wearing, and other public health safety methods, are expected to reduce flu rates overall but may vary by region.

-Raja said he is hopeful flu rates within the United States will drop as a result of the public health safety measures that we’ve taken to prevent COVID-19.
-He added that, when looking at flu data in the Southern Hemisphere (where winter started in June), countries have seen a substantial decrease...
+Raja said he is hopeful flu rates will drop as a result of the public health safety measures that we’ve taken to prevent Covid-19.
+H

+However, speaking about the situation in the US, Raja noted that there is a unique set of challenges when it comes to virus mitigation.

+“We still have to be ready for a typical flu season,” he said.
+“A lot of the countries that are reporting their flu data going way down actually have much more rigorous and much more universal precautions in place than we do in the US.
+While I’m really hopeful that our flu rates will drop the same...